How to read a .dat file in Python

 mm.close()--OUTPUT--b'\x45\x78\x61\x6d\x70\x6c\x65\x20\x64\x61'

-When you're working with massive files, loading everything into memory is often impossible.
-Python's mmap module provides a powerful solution by memory-mapping the file.
-This technique treats the file on disk as if it were an in-memory object, letting the operating system efficiently manage access without consuming all your RAM.
+When you're working with massive files, loading everything into RAM isn't efficient.
+Python's mmap module provides a clever alternative by creating a memory-mapped file object.
+This lets you treat a file on disk as if it were an in-memory byte array—without loading it all at once.

 Processing tabular .dat files with pandas